Hippocampome-Org/hco_dev_docs/docs/csdevdocs/cstp.md

 <br>
 In STP, when spikes occur changes happen to presynaptic neuron axon terminal chemical balances (Scholarpedia STP).
 For instance, in short-term depression (STD) neurotransmitters are depleted at the axon.
 In short-term facilitation (STF), an influx of calcium occurs in the axon.
 In the synapse model, STD and STP are managed by u and x variables.
 The u and x variables are assigned to a [pre,post] individual synapse level index.
 Each axon terminal for a synapse has its own supply of neurotransmitter and calcium resources that are docked to the terminal.
 Therefore, the u and x variables belong to each [pre,post] pair represented by the axon terminal, instead of the u and x variables only belonging to and being indexed by the presynaptic neuron.<br>
 <br>
 The A variable is the synaptic response amplitude or weight (see programming: STP formulas: unknown section for more info).
 The A variable is assigned to a pair of preId and postId at the individual synapse level.
-This represents that each [preId,postId] can have its own synaptic response amplitude.
-I (current) and g (conductance) is assigned to a pair of preId and postId at the individual synapse level.
-This means each synapse has its own unique conductance and current level.
-I (current) will eventually be added to a post-synaptic neuron at which point that value is assigned to a single post-synaptic neuron and not a synapse.
+This represents that each [preId,postId] can have its own synaptic response amplitude. g (conductance) is assigned to a pair of preId and postId at the individual synapse level.
+This means each synapse has its own unique conductance.
+That g will be converted into I for each post-synaptic neuron.
+The I value is indexed at the post-synaptic neuron level.
 Tau_d (aka tau_s in fig. 1) is assigned to [preId,postId] at the group level.
 Neuron types can be represented in CARLsim using neuron groups.
 Tau_d being at the group level means that it has a specific value for a neuron type pair.
 Each of the other TM model constants, i.e., tau_u, tau_x, U, and g, are indexed at the preId+postId group level for the same reason.<br>
 <br>
 <b>Synapse signal decay</b><br>
 More details on computing signal decay is here: [link](https://hco-dev-docs.readthedocs.io/en/latest/csdevdocs/synaptic_signal_decay.html) .<br><br>